 \subsection{Grouped Relative Policy Optimization}

 In this section, we describe the RL algorithm we used for training the LLMs in our experiments. \paragraph{Proximial Policy Optimization} Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}, an actor-critic RL algorithm, is widely used for training LLMs via RL.
-PPO updates the LLM policy $\pi_{\theta}$ by maximizing the clipped surrogate objective described as Equation~\ref{eq:ppo_objective}, where $x$ denotes a prompt, $o$ is a completion output of the LLM $\pi_{\theta_{\text{old}}}$, $\pi_{\theta}$ is a policy under the training, and $\epsilon$ is a hyperparameter for clipping the policy ratio.
+PPO updates the LLM policy $\pi_{\theta}$ by maximizing the clipped surrogate objective described as follows:

-In PPO, the advantage $A(x, o_t)$ is computed via Generalized Advantage Estimation (GAE) using a learned value function $V_\psi$.
+where $\pi_{\theta}$ is a policy under the training, $x$ denotes a prompt, $o_{<t}$ is a completion up to $t$-th token, $o_t$ is a $t$-th token generated by the LLM $\pi_{\theta_{\text{old}}}$, and $\epsilon$ is a hyperparameter for clipping the importance sampling ratio.
+Here, the computation of advantage $A(x, o_t)$ requires learning a separate value function $V_\psi$.
 Usually, such a value function is parameterized by LLM of size comparable to the LLM policy under training, thereby requiring significant memory and computational cost.

 \paragraph{Grouped Relative Policy Optimization} In order to bypass the cost of learning the value function, Grouped Relative Policy Optimization (GRPO) has been proposed as a variant of PPO~\citep{shao2024deepseekmath}.
 In order to compute the advantage, GRPO samples a group of $G$ outputs $\{o^{(i)}\}_{i=1}^G$ from the old LLM policy $\pi_{\theta_{\text{old}}}$ for input prompt $x$, and computes scalar rewards $\{r_i = R(x, o^{(i)})\}_{i=1}^G$.
 These rewards are then normalized by subtracting the group mean and dividing by the group standard deviation.
 The resulting normalized score $A_i = \frac{r_i - \text{mean}(r)}{\text{std}(r)}$ is broadcast to all tokens $t$ in the output $o^{(i)}$, such that $A(x, o_t^{(i)}) = A_i$.
 This shared advantage is then used to weight the token-level policy gradients, allowing for effective optimization without a learned value function.
 Formally, GRPO optimizes the following objective: